Anandh Shanmugaraj — India's Top CEO Executive Search Consultant. Founder, MD & CEO of Gladwin International & Company.

 Direct Senior-Most Engagement

 Initial calibration calls are personally held by Anandh.
-Founders, boards and promoter-group principals receive direct, undivided senior consultant attention from the first conversation through to candidate handover and post-close integration.
+Infrastructure promoter-principals, sponsor-boards and listed-platform chairs receive direct, undivided senior-consultant attention from the first conversation through candidate handover and post-close integration.

 Frequently Asked Questions